carlosonunez-redhat/openshift-for-multicloud-demo/README.md

 2. Remove the `sops` line towards the bottom of the file and anything underneath it.
 3. Make the following changes:
-    - Set the `kubeconfig` property under `environments.aws.cluster` to the kubeconfig for the OCP cluster in AWS.
+    - Set `kubeconfigs.aws` to the kubeconfig for the OCP cluster in AWS.
-    - Set the `kubeconfig` property under `environments.gcp.cluster` to the kubeconfig for the OCP cluster in GCP.
+    - Set `kubeconfigs.gcp` to the kubeconfig for the OCP cluster in GCP.

 ##### Maintainers and contributors